 Letting winter debris pile up is like trying to run a race with weights on your ankles.
 You’re just making it harder for your lawn to perform its best.
 A good spring clean-up removes those weights and lets your grass thrive.

-Essential Steps For Effective Lawn Debris Removal
+Essential Steps for Effective Lawn Debris Removal

 Alright, winter’s finally packed its bags, and it’s time to give your lawn a good once-over.
 Think of it like spring cleaning for your yard.
-Leaving all that leftover gunk from the cold months just isn’t good for your grass.
-It can smother new growth, keep the soil cold, and generally make things messy.
+Leaving all that leftover gunk from the cold months just isn’t good for your grass — it can smother new growth, keep the soil cold, and generally make things messy.
 So, let’s get down to business and clear out the clutter.

-Gathering Fallen Branches And Twigs
+Gathering Fallen Branches and Twigs

-Removing Accumulated Leaves And Thatch
+Removing Accumulated Leaves and Thatch

-Clearing Out Dead Plant Material And Old Decor
+Clearing Out Dead Plant Material and Old Decor

 Addressing Specific Winter Lawn Damage

 Winter can be tough on your lawn, leaving behind a mess that needs attention before spring growth can really take off.
-You might notice patches of grass that look flattened or even dead, and sometimes, weird fuzzy stuff can pop up.
-It’s not just about looks; these issues can actually hurt your grass if you don’t deal with them.
+You might notice patches of grass that look flattened or even dead, and sometimes weird fuzzy stuff can pop up.
+It’s not just about looks — these issues can actually hurt your grass if you don’t deal with them.

 Lifting Matted Grass With Gentle Raking